mskian/Build-an-Email-Subscriber-List-by-using-Firebase/README.md

 - That's all Done, Save the settings and Start Build your Email Subscriber List
 - All Collected Emails and Names are Stored on Firebase Realtime Database
-- you can Export collected Email's as JSON Format only - there are plenty of online sites available for converting the JSON into CSV format else you can do it manually
+- You can Export collected Email's as JSON Format only - there are plenty of online sites available for converting the JSON into CSV format else you can do it manually

 Live Setup and Demo's - https://youtu.be/AIz-vOw-UsY